 Home inspection gone bad.
 Check please.

+For it over.
+Give it back.
 That can mean give the buyer gets the deposit red rover red rover sent back over.
 What if the new home builder does not get the house completed on time.
+Or gets bogged down in foreclosure, nasty divorce, poor health or all the above.
 You get the deposit back.
 On the home to be built that was not for what ever the reason causing the stall in completion on time.

 Maybe the take your time DIY is the approach speed you are lucky to pick.
 But if the land has title issues with heirs that did not sign off in say an estate sale.
 Or there is a right of way, other easements not disclosed or known.
-Then deposit money returns to the house buyer unless the issue can be cleaned up adequately and in a timely fashion.
+Then deposit money returns to the house buyer cut and dry.
+Unless the issue can be cleaned up adequately and in a timely fashion.

 A deposit fought over when both home buyer and seller can not agree on what happens to it.